watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/chem_soft.rst

 Costing
 ---------

-The following table lists out the coefficients used in the equations to calculate the capital and operating costs for the mixer, flocculator, sedimentation basin and recarbonation basin.
+The following table lists out the coefficients used in the cost equations to calculate the capital and operating costs for the mixer, flocculator, sedimentation basin and recarbonation basin [7,8].
 The coefficients are assigned as mutable Parameters.

 .. csv-table::
    :header: "Unit", "Variable Name", "``_constant``", "``_coeff/_coeff_1``", "``_coeff_2``", "``_coeff_3``", "``_exp/_exp_1``", "``_exp_2``"